 - scopes (string) A string of space-separated scope names being requested for the access tokens that will be used for the Authorization header.
 These scopes must all be for the same resource server, or else the token response will have multiple access tokens. - access_token (string) Initial Access Token to use, only used if expires_at is also set.
-Must be requested with the same set of scopes passed to this authorizer. - expires_at (int) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch) - on_refresh (callable) Will be called as fn(token_data) any time this authorizer fetches a new access token
+Must be requested with the same set of scopes passed to this authorizer. - expires_at (int) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch) - on_refresh (callable) A callback which is triggered any time this authorizer fetches a new access_token.
+The on_refresh callable is invoked on the OAuthTokenResponse object resulting from the token being refreshed.
+It should take only one argument, the token response object.